 - Education 360: Philosophy of Education

-A minimum of 6 additional credit hours at the 300 and 400 levels.
-Any courses other than those listed below must be approved by the Chairman of the Education Department.
+A minimum of 6 additional credit hours in elective courses at the 300 or 400 levels.

 - Education 393: Special Topics

 - Education 402: Special Studies in Master Teachers in the Western Tradition

 - Mathematics 458: The Teaching of Elementary Mathematics